dikobrazt/TFood/README.md

 # TFood
 I started designing this app because it's very hard to find a good job these days

-This application solves the problem of home delivery of food
+This application solves the problem of food delivery

 This app shows my ability to design nice UI's and just shows the level of my code!